IVChugunov/IMFIT_spirals/readme.md

 ## List of parameters

 Here is the brief description of all parameters of our baseline model, `SpiralArm`.
-The basic model is `SpiralArm0b`.
-Here, we provide a list of parameters of this function.
 * `X0`, `Y0`: image coordinates of a center of the spiral structure (similar to other IMFIT components, generally should match the disc coordinates);
 * `PA`, `ell`: parameters describing the orientation of the galactic plane (similar to other IMFIT components, generally should match the disc coordinates);
 * `r_0`, `phi_0`: spiral arm beginning position in polar coordinates.